-Andrew Luck joins a small group of players who chose to leave the game while they were still young
+Luke Kuechly joins the group of players who chose to leave the game while they were still young

-Indianapolis Colts quarterback Andrew Luck's decision to retire from the NFL at the age of 29 was shocking, but not unique.
+Carolina Panthers linebacker Luke Kuechly's decision to retire from the NFL at the age of 28 was surprising, but it is something we are seeing more of these days.
 Players leave the game early for a variety of reasons.
-Sadly, most are forced to do so because of injuries.
+Sadly, most, like Indianapolis Colts quarterback Andrew Luck prior to the start of the 2019 season, are forced to do so because of injuries.

 4. Otto Graham, QB, Cleveland Browns